GGracieux/lighthouse-orchestrator/README.md

 - webserver.port : defines webserver port
 - webserver.folders: list of data-dir subfolders to allow access to
 - webserver.searchable: if true, adds a /job?id=xxxx&format=yyyy route
+- webserver.users : a list of user for webserver basic auth, if not provided access is publicc.
 - retention.log : log files retention period in days
 - retention.reports : report files retention period in days
 - retention.errors : error files retention period in days